karino2/ClassSim/README.md

 The result will be stored as "results/valid_sim_df.dat".

 #### Step 4.5 (optional) Compute PD distances
-If you want to compare our result to a previous study, you can reproduce the result by *GMM_similarity.ipynb*.
+If you want to compare our results to a previous study, you can reproduce the result by *GMM_similarity.ipynb*.
 The result will be stored as "results/GMMDistances.dat"